AbsaOSS/cobrix/README.md

 create a sparse index.
 The second time it is invoked by parallel processes starting from different records in the file.
 The starting record number is provided in constructor.
 The starting file offset is available from `inputStream`.

-RawRecordParserParameters consists of the following fields that the custom record extractor will get from Cobrix in runtime:
+RawRecordContext consists of the following fields that the custom record extractor will get from Cobrix in runtime:
 * `startingRecordNumber` - A record number the input stream is pointing to.
 * `inputStream` - The input stream of bytes of the input file.